 Waivers Based on Advanced Placement Examinations

 College Board Advanced Placement test results may be used to determine a student’s English, mathematics, and chemistry eligibility.
 Official AP results must be filed with the Admissions Office.
-Facsimiles, copies, or hand carried AP results will not be accepted under any circumstances.
 Placement/prerequisite waivers may be issued in the manner outlined below.
 Unit credit applicable to the SMC Associate Degree requirements may also be granted.
 AP credit may be used for IGETC and CSU GE certifications; however, units granted by SMC do not reflect units granted by transfer institutions.
 Students are encouraged to discuss applicability of AP credit with a counselor.

-A score of 3, 4 or 5 on the AP English Language & Composition or Composition & Literature exam will qualify a student for English 2 and give 3 units of credit for English 1.
+A score of 3, 4, or 5 on the AP English Language and Composition or English Literature and Composition exam will qualify a student for English 2 and give 3 units of credit for English 1.

 A score of 3 on the AP Calculus AB exam will qualify a student for Math 7 and give 5 units of credit for Math 2.